myonaung/sm-SNIPER/README.md

     * `min_coverage`: minimum coverage used for variant calling
     * `max_coverage`: maximum coverage used for variant calling
     * `min_alt_frac`: specification of a potential SNV (or minor clones in the case of malaria multiclonal infection) to have at least this fraction of alternate allele observations
+* Based on nature of data to be analysed, it is recommended to change `svm_training_longshot.txt` and `svm_training_pepper.txt` from `workflow/resources/` folder.
+However, in the absence of reference dataset, the `training dataset` from  `workflow/resources/` should suffice.
 * Failed log from downstream `PEPPER` variant calling steps are to be ignored at the moment since they are not relying for the pipeline.